sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerDesktopGroup.md

   * AutomaticPowerOnForAssigned (System.Boolean) Specifies whether assigned desktops in the desktop group are automatically started at the start of peak time periods.
 Only relevant for groups whose DesktopKind is Private.

   * AutomaticPowerOnForAssignedDuringPeak (System.Boolean) Specifies whether assigned desktops in the desktop are automatically started throughout peak time periods.
 Only relevant for groups whose DesktopKind is Private and which have AutomaticPowerOnForAssigned set to true.

+  * AutomaticRestartForUntaggedMachines (System.Boolean) Indicates whether untagged single-session machines belonging to a desktop group configured for restrict Autoscale and shutdown after use should restart after untainting.

   * AutoscaleLogOffWarningMessage (System.String) Warning message to display to users in active sessions prior to Autoscale issuing a logoff request.